davekilian/terracast/docs/architecture.md

 * We could just not index these, and rely on them being pretty small
 * We could maintain separate row data and index files and concatenate them when pushing to object; but natively this requires a write-in-place any time a B+ page is updated.
 For example, the first row is written, we create a root page with just one entry.
 When the second row is written, we have to overwrite the root page again because it now has two entries.
 And so on.
 * We can write only complete B+ pages and forward scan the log for the rest.
 This might not be so bad if we need all these rows in memory for recovery anyways.
 But do we?
-I doubt it.
+If we're dual-indexing forwards and backwards, I think we do!
+* So maybe the answer here is the segment size is about limited to how much you want to have to reload on recovery, and we cut a new segment in preparation for checkpointing?
+Then recovery reads a whole segment.
+The segments in block storage are not indexed.
+The segments are indexed as part of offloading them to object storage, which is something you'd do during checkpoint anyways.

 ### Memory Tables